 I also enjoy teaching at Blue Lake Suzuki Family Camp each June, and at Suzuki workshops in Southeast Michigan and beyond.

-A member of the Suzuki Association of the Americas (SAA), Karen has studied Suzuki pedagogy with renowned Suzuki Teacher Trainers around the country.
+A member of the Suzuki Association of the Americas (SAA), I studied Suzuki pedagogy with renowned Suzuki Teacher Trainers around the country.
 Jeffrey Cox, Books 1 & 2.
 Geri Arnold, Book 3.
 Mark Bjork, Book 4.
 Margery Aber, Book 5.
 Alice Joy Lewis, Book 6.
 Barbara Barber, Book 7.
 Cathryn Lee, Developing the Bow Arm from Pre-Twinkle to Book 10 & Beyond.

-Karen was the Suzuki mom to 2 daughters, who studied violin from age 3 into middle school.
+I learned a lot being a "Suzuki mom" to 2 daughters who studied violin from age 3 into middle school.
 Then they played flute and alto saxophone in their school bands, served as drum majors, sang in school and church youth choirs, studied piano, and participated in high school musicals.
 Suzuki studies can lead in many directions!
-And years of practicing with her own daughters still shapes Karen's teaching today.
+And years of practicing with my own daughters still shapes my teaching today.

 Performances with my husband, Eric, a talented musician, teacher, and pianist, are very special opportunities.
 His assistance as our accompanist at group lessons and performances is also invaluable!